HathorNetwork/rfcs/projects/wallet-lib-client-for-event-queue/0002-connection-manager-design.md

 # Summary
 [summary]: #summary

-Create a connection manager class to organize connection classes and make the wallet facade manage its connection to the source of transactions.
+Organize the connection manager classes and move responsabilities from the wallet facade to the connection manager.

 # Motivation
 [motivation]: #motivation